The Key Elements & Principles of Visual Design

 Here’s the entire UX literature on Negative Space by the Interaction Design Foundation, collated in one place:

-Take a deep dive into Negative Space with our course Design Thinking: The Ultimate Guide .
+Take a deep dive into Negative Space with our course Visual Design: The Ultimate Guide .

 In this course, you will gain a holistic understanding of visual design and increase your knowledge of visual principles, color theory, typography, grid systems and history.
 You’ll also learn why visual design is so important, how history influences the present, and practical applications to improve your own work.
 These insights will help you to achieve the best possible user experience.